Counterfactual Identifiability of Bijective Causal Models: Identifiability

 This theorem is similar to \citet[Thm.~1]{lu2020sample}, and is mentioned here for completeness.
-In this result, $U^{\star}, \hat{U}, \boldsymbol{X}, V$ can be discrete or continuous.
-Note that the monotonicity assumption is necessary \,---\, independence of $U$ and $\boldsymbol{X}$ is not sufficient for equivalence as demonstrated with a counter-example in \Cref{app:subsub:counter-example} and an experiment in \Cref{app:ellipse:failure}.
+In this result, $U, \boldsymbol{X}, V$ can be discrete or continuous.
+Note that independence of $U$ and $\boldsymbol{X}$ by itself is not sufficient for identifiability as demonstrated with a counter-example in \Cref{app:subsub:counter-example} and an experiment in \Cref{app:ellipse:failure}.
 It is not clear how to generalize the monotonicity condition to BGMs with multi-dimensional $V$, which is a known issue in Markovain causal structures~\cite{non-ident}.